What is the difference between a ketogenic diet and a low-carb diet?

 How To Take MCT Oil

-MCT oil should be taken with each meal.
+MCT oil or MCT oil powder should be taken with each meal.
 Start with 1 tsp MCT oil per meal (3 tsp per day) and work up to a total of 2 tbsp per day.
-Be cautious though as MCT oil takes a bit of getting used to and can cause digestive distress and diarrhea if too much is taken.
+Be cautious though as MCT oil takes a bit of getting used to and can cause digestive distress and diarrhoea if too much is taken.
 Introduce it slowly as the body’s tolerance increases.
+The MCT oil powder tends to be gentler on the stomach.

 For some ideas on how to incorporate MCT oils into your diet, see our post on 10 Low-Carb Pantry Essentials.

 Exogenous ketones are ketones that come in powdered form.
-The easiest way to take them is to mix with water and drink.
+The easiest way to take them is to mix with water, coffee, almond milk etc and drink.
 They are quite powerful and will put your body into ketosis quite quickly, often within 10 minutes.
 They can be useful when transitioning to a ketogenic diet as they provide the body with ketones for fuel before they are produced naturally.
 It can help minimize keto flu while the body and brain is going through carbohydrate withdrawal.
 The only downside is that they are expensive.

-I find it useful to have exogenous ketones such as Ketocana on hand and use occasionally in the morning after having a carb heavy meal the night before.
+I find it useful to have exogenous ketones such as Perfect Keto Base (in chocolate!) on hand and use occasionally in the morning after having a carb heavy meal the night before.
 It gets you back on track and into ketosis quickly without the carb cravings.

 As with a Classic Ketogenic Diet, women may find that they need to increase carbohydrates once or twice per week to maintain their hormone levels.
 This is called a “carb re-feed” or “carb up”.
 Add up to 30g of net carbs to the evening meal once or twice per week.
 Men can also include a carb re-feed once per week.